yannvgn/laserembeddings/README.md

 python -m laserembeddings download-models
 ```

 This will download the models to the default `data` directory next to the source code of the package.
-Use `python -m laserembeddings download-models path/to/model/directory` to download the models to a specific location
+Use `python -m laserembeddings download-models path/to/model/directory` to download the models to a specific location.

 ### Usage